bilalwaseem/NodeJS-WebServer/README.md

-# This is the basic app structure for a structure in node js
+# This is the basic app structure for a server in node js